cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Public Metadata

-The optional and public `info` string included in the protocol allows clients and servers to cryptographically bind additional data to the VOPRF output.
+The optional and public `info` string included in the protocol allows clients and servers to cryptographically bind additional data to the POPRF output.
 This metadata is known to both parties at the start of the protocol.
 It is RECOMMENDED that this metadata be constructed with some type of higher-level domain separation to avoid cross protocol attacks or related issues.
 For example, protocols using